["learn"]

 Bartender shaking with a Boston shaker

 A Boston cocktail shaker is usually a tin jug and a tempered glass combination that’s inexpensive and solid.
-The glass allows you to keep an eye on what you’re shaking too, making it the ideal bartender cocktail shaker.
-The tin holds 28 ounces and the glass usually 16 ounces, allowing you to whip up three cocktails in one go!
-The downside is you’ll need a Hawthorn strainer or little sieve to strain out the ice, pips and bits from your cocktails.
+The glass allows you to keep an eye on what you’re shaking up.
+This makes it the ideal bartender cocktail shaker.
+The tin holds 28 ounces and the glass usually 16 ounces.
+This allows professionals to whip up up to three cocktails in one go!
+The downside is you’ll need a Hawthorn strainer or little sieve to strain out the ice, pips, and other bits from your cocktails.

 When should you use a cocktail shaker?